"Turkey is growing and developing very fast... We must protect this atmosphere of stability and tranquility," he said.

 At Sunday's rally in Istanbul many protesters accused the government of planning an Islamist state and criticised it for failing to consult opponents on the choice of president, who carries great symbolic weight and has important veto and appointment powers.

 The AK party, formed out of a banned Islamist party, draws its core support from conservative religious Turks but has won broader backing for pushing liberal economic reforms designed to take the country into the EU.
+It was elected into power in 2002, months after its creation, on an anti-corruption platform.

 |Parliament, where Erdogan's AK party has |